 Water service provider investigations

-Under the Water Supply (Safety and Reliability) Act 2008, the Department of Regional Development, Manufacturing and Water may take action if annual performance reporting indicates an imminent risk to water security or continuity of supply.
+Under the Water Supply (Safety and Reliability) Act 2008, the Department of Regional Development, Manufacturing and Water may take action if information, including annual performance reporting data, indicates an unacceptable risk to water security or continuity of supply of a water or sewerage service.
+This includes an unacceptable risk that might have consequences in the near future (i.e. an imminent risk), or longer term.

-An imminent risk exists when the department reasonably believes:
+An imminent risk exists when we reasonably believe:

 - there is a risk to water security or the continuity of a water supply or sewerage service